minprog/webapps/milestones/20 design/10 Design Doc.md

 - Include a brief list of **main features** that will be available to users.
 All features should also be visible in the sketch.
 If you have complicated features, it might be good to create a separate sketch for each feature.
 Yes, you will do a lot of sketching!
 This is required.

 - Mark which features define the *minimum viable product* (MVP) and which parts may be optional to implement.
+An MVP has a minimum amount of features, but is still a good product.
+This is the part that you have to agree on/negotiate with your teacher before starting to code!

 ## User interface